urbanfox - company logo

 SKYLIGHT / UV FILTER

-Both remove ultraviolet light that the naked eye cannot see - but it isn't the reason why most people buy one.
+Both remove ultraviolet light that the naked eye cannot see but the camera sensor can - but that isn't the reason why most people buy one.
 They are usually bought to protect the front element of the lens from dirt, scratches and sticky fingers.

 POLARISING FILTER